Kinnerton

 There are great places to visit near Kinnerton including some great waterfalls, mountains, caves and ancient sites.

-There are a number of mountains near Kinnerton including Corn Du, and Pen y Fan.
+The area around Kinnerton features a number of interesting mountains including Corn Du, and Pen y Fan.

 Ancient Sites to visit near Kinnerton include Maen Llia Standing Stone.